The End of Everything (EP): Singles

 The first single from the EP was "July".
 It was released on July 31, 2019 with its music video.
 The song experienced strong commercial performance, achieving Platinum plaques in the United States, Canada and Australia.
 On November 8, Cyrus would release a remix of the song with vocals from American singer Leon Bridges.
 The second single was "Lonely", released on September 27, 2019 and with a music video premiere on October 7, 2019.
 Its third single was released on March 20, 2020 with a music video, called "I Got So High That I Saw Jesus".
 "Young & Sad" was released on July 13, 2020 as the fourth and final single.

 Critical reception

 Neil Z. Yeung of AllMusic praised the EP, saying it "offers a vulnerable peek into the singer/songwriter's mental and emotional struggles through heartfelt and simple offerings."

 Tour

-On January 8, 2020, Cyrus announced The Not So Tour, Tour, a 3-date-long limited concert tour with one show in London, Europe, and two in the United States, North America.
+On January 8, 2020, Cyrus announced The Not So Tour, Tour, a 3-date-long limited concert tour with one show in London, and two in the United States.
 The tour started on February 11, and ended on March 11.